JayLau123/JayLau123/README.md

 🚀 I seek to provide useful computing techniques to support break new grounds in these interdisciplinary fields to addresses questions with broad societal impact.
 Here are some of my most interested topics:

-:heavy_check_mark: Can we aid the design process of molecules, materials, and devices by leverage on DFT and machine learning?
+:heavy_check_mark: Can we aid the design process of molecules, materials, and devices by leveraging on DFT and machine learning?
 While DFT is an interpretable and alternative tool for machine learning.

 :heavy_check_mark: Can we be able to design materials with particular chemical compositions and crystal structure at the atomic level given a set of desired properties or functions, based on CNN(consistutes), GNN(structure), and other computational/data-driven approaches?